StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 18.

-Polaritonic Chemistry with Organic Molecules (
+Polaritonic Chemistry with Organic Molecules (PDF)

 J. Feist, J. Galego, and F. J. Garcia-Vidal